practicalcomputerscience/MicrobenchmarkGPHLlanguages/52 - Integer to string conversions/README.md

 In no corner of my microbenchmark program I employed more **user defined functions** than for these two functionalities (which already feature multi-functionalities).

-Some languages, including young ones, provide inbuilt functions to do all jobs on a integer input number, some other languages, including very old ones, don't provide any official solutions at all.
+Some languages, including young ones, provide inbuilt functions to do all jobs on an integer input number, some other languages, including very old ones, don't provide any official solutions at all.

 Some languages only partly provide the required functionalities, often with lacking the padding with leading zeros.